Power Levels

 High power decks are decks that are tuned beyond what is appropriate for Mid with less-telegraphed win conditions, faster mana, more efficient interaction, and more general focus on more resilient/redundant win conditions.
 Win conditions are efficient, protected, less telegraphed, and have solid backup plans.
 High decks may feature strategies as compact as a single card that creates a game winning synergy with their commander.

-High decks aren't able to compete with Max Power decks, even when they are fully optimized themselves.
+High decks aren't able to compete with cEDH decks, even when they are fully optimized themselves.
 However, these lists can still share many of the same hyper-efficient cards, accelerations, interactions, and wincons.
 Assume that players will be aiming to win, establish some form of lock, or gain momentous advantage from early points in the game.
 Players will be playing disruption, removal, and static hate pieces to try and stop you from winning.